Palapag

-Palapag, officially the Municipality of Palapag (Bungto han Palapag; Bayan ng Palapag), is a 3rd class municipality in the province of Northern Samar, Philippines.
+Palapag, officially the Municipality of Palapag (Bungto han Palapag; Bayan ng Palapag), is a municipality in the province of Northern Samar, Philippines.
 According to the 2020 census, it has a population of 34,034 people.

 It is located in the northernmost part of Samar Island.

 History

 Pre-Hispanic

 Ages before the coming of the Spaniards, the Philippines was already settled.
 Each settlement was an independent kingdom known as barangay.
 About one hundred families consisted each barangay.
 Each barangay had a ruler called datu, also known as hari or raja.
 He exercised executive, legislative and judicial power in the barangay.
 During wartime, he was the commander of barangay warriors.
 The datu usually obtained his position by inheritance, wisdom, wealth or physical strength.

 The early Filipinos had their own form of government.
 They had both oral and written laws.
 The unwritten laws were the customs which were passed down from generation to generation and the written laws were promulgated by the datus.

 In Samar, there were already settlements located along the coast and the river before the Spaniards arrived.
 These settlements called bungto were ruled by a datu, also called the ginaopan or gindolohan.
 The datus who ruled the bayside settlements or alongside deep harbors were the most richest and powerful.

 The society in prehispanic Samar was composed of datu, the freemen or timawa, the tuhay or mamahay which were also known as aliping namamahay in the Tagalog region, and the hayuhay or ayuway which were equivalent of the aliping sagigilid.